 These are commonly used at exhibitions and events in the United States to define exhibit space.
+Organizers also may note which size booths and configurations will be provided with pipe and drape.
 Organizers often include in their rules and regulations that this equipment is not intended as a display fixture.
 Therefore, product and signs should not be attached or affixed.
 Measurements of booths must allow for size of pipe on sides and back.